Manage filter rules

 3. In the Advanced tab, on the left side of the page, select Filters.

-4. In the Filters subtab, click the rule you want to duplicate within the same pipeline (typically to create a slightly different rule).
+4. In the Filters subtab, select each checkbox next to the rules you want to duplicate within the same pipeline.

 5. In the Action bar, click Duplicate.